tum-esm/ivy/docs/pages/faq.md

 Read about Semantic Versioning [here](https://semver.org/).

-## How does the versioning of the Ivy Template work?
+## How does the versioning of the Ivy Template repository work?

 All versions 1.X will have the same architecture as version 1.0.
 Meaning, you can upgrade your own DAS-repository to non-breaking versions.
 Versions 1.X and following can add new backends, fix bugs and improve performance, expand the documentation, and so on - but they will not break your existing DAS-repository because the internal APIs will remain the same.